wtsi-ssg/osdataproc/README.md

 ### Attaching a Volume

 You can attach a volume as an NFS share to your cluster creating either a new volume, or attaching an existing volume.
-This will mount the volume on the `data` directory and mount the `data` directory of your master node to all of the slave nodes as a shared volume over NFS.
+This will mount the volume on the `data` directory and mount the `data` directory of your master node to all of the worker nodes as a shared volume over NFS.

 See [NFS.md](https://github.com/wtsi-ssg/osdataproc/blob/master/NFS.md) for details and creation options.